apache/curator-site/community/releasing-curator.md

 ## Prepare the Release

-1. Do a dry run of the release/prepare step by executing `mvn -P apache-release release:prepare -DdryRun=true`.
-The dry run will not commit any changes back to Git and gives you the opportunity to verify that the release process will complete as expected.
-If you need to cancel, execute `mvn release:clean` and then reset via `git reset --hard`.
+1. Do a dry run of the release/prepare step by executing `./mvnw -P apache-release release:prepare -DdryRun=true`.
+The dry run will not commit any changes back to Git and will allow you to verify that the release process will be completed as expected.
+If you need to cancel, execute `./mvnw release:clean` and then reset via `git reset --hard`.
 2. Verify that the release process completed as expected:
-   * The release plugin will create `pom.xml.tag` files which contain the changes that would have been committed to SVN.
-The only differences between `pom.xml.tag` and its corresponding `pom.xml` file should be the version number.
+   * The release plugin will create `pom.xml.tag` files, which contain the changes that would have been committed to SVN.
+The only difference between `pom.xml.tag` and its corresponding `pom.xml` file should be the version number.
-   * If other formatting changes have been made you should review the changes and then commit and push them.
+   * If other formatting changes have been made, you should review the changes and then commit and push them.
-   * Once any failures or required updates have been committed to svn, rollback the release prepare files: `mvn release:rollback`
+   * Once any failures or required updates have been committed to svn, rollback the release prepare files: `./mvnw release:rollback`
 3. Execute the release/prepare step for real this time
    * You'll be prompted for the same version information and optionally your GPG
    * passphrase again
-   * mvn -P apache-release release:prepare
+   * `./mvnw -P apache-release release:prepare`
-   * mvn -P apache-release release:perform
+   * `./mvnw -P apache-release release:perform`
-   * git push --tags
+   * `git push --tags`
 4. Verify the staged artifacts in the Apache Nexus repository:
    * Go to: https://repository.apache.org/index.html
    * Login
-   * Select Staging Repositories under the Build Promotion section on the left hand side
+   * Select Staging Repositories under the Build Promotion section on the left-hand side
    * Select the repository from the main window
-   * Select the content tab at the bottom of the screen and navigate through the artifact tree and double check things.
+   * Select the content tab at the bottom of the screen and navigate through the artifact tree and double-check things.
 5. Close the Nexus staging repo by clicking on the curator repo and clicking the "Close" button.

 :::caution